Please ensure Javascript is enabled for purposes of website accessibility

 Discoverability

-The first step in rest api design principles is always thinking about your discoverability and thinking about how users will interact with your endpoints.
+The first step in REST API design principles is always to think about discoverability and how users will interact with your endpoints.

 Similarly, your users shouldn’t guess what your API does.
-Your API must have self-explanatory endpoints, methods, and responses must are clearly named and documented.
+Your API must have self-explanatory endpoints, methods, and responses that are clearly named and documented.

 Reuseability

-The second principle of API test design is to build your API by keeping reusability in mind.
+The second principle of API test design is to design your API with reusability in mind.
 Your API must be capable of handling multiple applications, projects, and contexts without significant modifications.

 You must adhere to the industry standard because APIs work best when they model the actual domain you are working in.
-You can start this step by using consistent resource-based naming.
+You can start this step by using a consistent resource-based naming scheme.

 For example, if you are building an e-commerce API, use the resource names as nouns like /products, /orders, /payments, or /customers instead of verbs.
-This setup will mirror how your website will work and make it easier for developers to guess the path without needing to skim documents.
+This setup will mirror how your website will work and make it easier for developers to infer the path without having to skim the documents.

 Consistency

 Consistency in naming, structure, and behavior must be non-negotiable in your restful api design principles.
-You should use the same pattern for every naming resource and response format.
+You should use the same pattern for all naming resources and response formats.

 It reduces the cognitive load for developers when your API behaves predictably.
 These predictable behaviors minimize the chance of errors for developers to make mistakes during integration.

 You should always use the same endpoints to maintain consistency, such as /users/id/123/order.
-Try to stick to standard HTTPs methods, like 200 status means success, 400 for bad request, 404 for not found, or more.
+Try to stick to standard HTTP methods; a 200 status means success, 400 for a bad request, 404 for not found, and so on.
 These status codes make developers fix the issues quickly.

 Clarity

 Clarity and flexibility matter when you aim to follow API first design principles.
-It hinges on developer experience, and attained through consistency and predictability of your API.
-You should aim to design an intuitive API that could be used by developers with minimal references.
+It hinges on developer experience, and is attained through consistency and predictability of your API.
+You should aim to design an intuitive API that developers can use with minimal reference material.

 The key principle in achieving clarity is to design for humans first, because APIs are developers’ tools.
-Your API must feel natural to use by using human-readable naming conventions and logical structures.
+Your API must feel natural to use through human-readable naming conventions and logical structure.

 Compatibility

 APIs require designing to ensure they work across mobile apps, web browsers, and backend services.
-Even if you have designed a perfect API, requirements evolve, and business needs change, which require modifications.
+Even if you have designed a perfect API, requirements evolve, and business needs change, necessitating modifications.
 That’s why you need API versioning to maintain backward compatibility.

 API versioning is a pivotal step in designing API principles.
-You should include version 1 information in your API, so it has the flexibility to evolve.
-This step ensures that newer information from the API can handle the requests from old client versions.
+You should include version 1 information in your API so it can evolve.
+This step ensures that newer API information can handle requests from older client versions.

 Security

-In modern API designs, security should never be an afterthought, as poorly secured APIs can cause data breaches.
-You can implement “Signatures” in your API interface to prevent data breaches from your API.
+In modern API design, security should never be an afterthought, as poorly secured APIs can lead to data breaches.
+You can implement “Signatures” in your API to prevent data breaches

 A secure API includes authentication, authorization, and validation at every layer of your api design process.
 Your APIs handle sensitive customer data, financial transactions, or more.
 If they aren’t secured properly, you are inviting risks.